 Landscape design is an excellent career choice for individuals who want to combine creativity with an interest in plants and horticulture.
 Those who are eager to break into the job market will find plenty of opportunities to work on residential and commercial sites after earning an online landscape design certificate or associate degree.
 Those who pursue bachelor’s or master’s landscape design degrees will be able to work on more complex projects and earn higher salaries.
-According to O*NET Online, landscape designers with bachelor's degrees earn a median annual salary of $69,360.
+One potential career path for graduates of this program is landscape architecture.
+Professionals in this role who hold bachelor's degrees can expect to earn a median annual salary of $70,360, according to O*NET Online.
 Scroll down for a comprehensive list of schools that offer online landscape design degrees.
 It is recommended that students choose a degree program that is accredited and recognized by the US Department of Education.
 Read on for more information about accreditation, licensing requirements, career specializations, and salary projections.

 Online Certificates in Landscape Design

 Certificates in landscape design are ideal for those interested in all types of landscaping.
 Most landscape design programs require that students have completed a high school diploma, but some professional landscape design certificates require applicants to have a bachelor's degree.
 Although there are variations, a majority of programs will take one to two years to complete and consist of anywhere from 5 to 60 units of coursework and hands-on instruction.